wp-plugins/similarity/readme.txt

 As of version 1.3 the plugin allows for similarity to be calculated on a combination of tags and plugins.
 You can also use the `sim_by_tag();` and `sim_by_cat();` commands together to generate different lists of related posts.

-= Can this work on versions older than 2.6? =

-Starting with version 1.4 I have not tested this with anything older than Wordpress 2.6 - it might work, or it might not - versions prior to 1.4 have been tested back to Wordpress 2.3.
-Functions added since Version 1.3 can be added to the older versions and work in earlier versions of Wordpress, but Version 1.4 included a bugfix related to post revisions that was introduced into Wordpress 2.6.
 == Screenshots ==
 No Screenshots